ccoutant/dwarf-locations/024-revise-operations.md

 > *The second line explains the ways that the operator affects the
 > DWARF stack.
 The arguments consumed from the stack are listed
 > first.
+The stack is built with new entries added to the right.
+The
+> top of the stack is on the right while the deepest entry is on the
+> stack is on the left.
+Thus: "push A" followed by "push B" would yield:*

+>    < A> < B>

-Then after the "→" the results that are left on the
+> *Then after the "→" the results that are pushed on the stack.
+Each
-> stack.
-Each entry on the DWARF stack has a type.
-In most cases, it
+> entry on the DWARF stack has a type.
+In most cases, it is broadly a
-> is broadly a value or location.
-However, there are often limits
+> value or location.
+However, there are often limits placed on the
-> placed on the each operator's input stack arguments limiting the
+> each operator's input stack arguments limiting the sub-types over
-> sub-types over which the operator is defined.
-Since one operator's
+> which the operator is defined.
+Since one operator's output becomes
-> output becomes the input for subsequent operators in a DWARF
+> the input for subsequent operators in a DWARF expression, the type
-> expression, the type of the operation's output is also often listed
+> of the operation's output is also often listed when it cannot be
-> when it cannot be immediately inferred.*
+> immediately inferred.*

 > *Symbolic names are often given to the stack arguments and the stack
 > result when it is considered to be helpful or meaningful.
 In the